DaviDevMod/focus-trap/packages/single-focus-trap/README.md

   Note the the error handling available in development does NOT cover type checking, which could be a problem if you are using JavaScript rather than TypeScript.

-  If you want complement **single-focus-trap** with some type checking or anything, consider writing a small wrap around `single-focus-trap` enhancing it with the desired features (check [use-simple-focus-trap](https://github.com/DaviDevMod/focus-trap/tree/main/packages/use-simple-focus-trap) for an example, limited to React).
+  If you want complement **single-focus-trap** with some type checking or anything, consider writing a small wrap to enhance it with the desired features (check [use-simple-focus-trap](https://github.com/DaviDevMod/focus-trap/tree/main/packages/use-simple-focus-trap) for an example, limited to React).

+- It's called **single** because:

+  - It can only hold the state of one focus trap at a time, meaning that when a new trap is built, any information related to a previous trap is lost, foreva.

+  - The state of the trap is kept in the singleton instance of a class, so creating multiple traps (even from different files) won't create multiple traps; a brand new trap always replaces an older trap.

 ## Special thanks :blue_heart: